bsolomon1124/misc/git.md

 <img src="https://www.git-tower.com/learn/content/01-git/01-ebook/en/01-command-line/02-basics/01-what-is-version-control/what-is-vcs.png" alt="version_control.png" width="600" align="center"/>

 Git is a _distributed_ VCS (DVCS), as opposed to a _centralized_ VCS.
 In a DVCS, clients don’t just check out the latest snapshot of the files; rather, they **fully mirror** the repository, including its full history.
 There is no central server with DVCS.
+In Git, however, every developer is potentially both a node and a hub.

 Git is _not_ delta-based VCS.
 It is instead a set of miniature but complete snapshots.
 To be efficient, if files have not changed, Git doesn’t store the file again, just a link to the previous identical file (technically, its contents) it has already stored.